Arcadia Investment Management Corp MI Sells 500 Shares of SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY)

-Arcadia Investment Management Corp MI reduced its stake in shares of SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY) by 34.4% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 954 shares of the exchange traded fund’s stock after selling 500 shares during the period.
-Arcadia Investment Management Corp MI’s holdings in SPDR S&P MidCap 400 ETF Trust were worth $468,000 at the end of the most recent quarter.
+Arcadia Investment Management Corp MI trimmed its holdings in shares of SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY) by 34.4% during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 954 shares of the exchange traded fund’s stock after selling 500 shares during the period.
+Arcadia Investment Management Corp MI’s holdings in SPDR S&P MidCap 400 ETF Trust were worth $468,000 as of its most recent filing with the SEC.

 SPDR S&P MidCap 400 ETF is an exchange traded fund.
 SPDR MidCap 400 Trust focuses to correspond to the price and yield performance of the S&P MidCap 400 Index.
 The S&P MidCap 400 covers over 7% of the United States equities market, and is part of a series of S&P the United States indices.
 The index also includes companies, which should have four consecutive quarters of positive as-reported earnings, excluding discontinued operations and extraordinary items.